stacks-network/docs/concepts/sbtc/auxiliary-features/signer-wallet-rotation.md

 # Signer Wallet Rotation

-Signer Wallet Rotation is a crucial security feature in the sBTC system that allows sBTC Bootstrap Signers to rotate their private keys securely.
+Signer Wallet Rotation is a crucial security feature in the sBTC system that allows sBTC Signers to rotate their private keys securely.

 ## Overview

-- sBTC Bootstrap Signers have the ability to rotate their private keys.
+- sBTC Signers have the ability to rotate their private keys.
 - This feature enhances the long-term security of the sBTC system.
 - Key rotation is coordinated among signers and requires on-chain voting.